Reviews You Can Rely On

 What Other Air Fryers Should You Consider?

-If you're looking for better temperature accuracy and more precise controls, consider the Cosori TurboBlaze, which offers large capacity cooking with more reliable temperature management and additional convenience features that the Ninja lacks.
+If you're looking for better temperature accuracy and more precise controls, consider the Cosori TurboBlaze, which offers large-capacity cooking, more reliable temperature management, and additional convenience features that the Ninja lacks.
 For those who want to stick with the Ninja brand but don't mind a slightly smaller capacity, the standard Ninja Air Fryer makes delicious poultry, fish, and fried vegetables with better overall consistency and fewer of the control quirks.

 Side-by-Side Comparison